sct/overseerr/README.md

 ## Running Overseerr

-Currently,Overseerr is only distributed through Docker images.
+Currently, Overseerr is only distributed through Docker images.
 If you have Docker, you can run Overseerr as per:

 ```
 docker run -d \